 My Thoughts on BBC’s ‘Watchdog’ episode | Aired 8/10-15

-When that happens I just start asking my self what the producers are really aiming for?
-Can I trust what they are saying because for all I know there was a ton of more info that they just didn’t feel “fitted” in?
+When such a thing happens I start asking myself what the producers are really aiming for?
+Can I trust what they are saying?
+Because for all I know there was a tonne of more info that they just didn’t feel “fitted” in.

-All in all I actually thought it was good, straight to the point, and it showed us the errors of the selected major high street retailers (this is why I advice everyone to use a *Specialist* retailer).
+All in all, I actually thought it was good, straight to the point, and it showed us the errors of the selected major high street retailers (this is why I advise everyone to use a *Specialist* retailer).

 First things first, the opening scene…..